-Beginning in 2006 Michael managed the Lake Placid satellite office of a Plattsburgh-based firm, Niles Piller & Bracy, and quickly became responsible for the firm's growing consumer bankruptcy practice.
+Beginning in 2006 Michael managed the Lake Placid, NY satellite office of a Plattsburgh, NY firm, and quickly became responsible for the firm's growing consumer bankruptcy practice.
 Michael also served as the sole Assistant Essex County Public Defender, handling all manner of criminal defense cases.
-He later served as “of counsel" to the well-respected family-owned bankruptcy practice of Thomas D. Neeleman in Everett and Bellingham, WA, concentrating on consumer related filings in Chapter 7 and Chapter 13 cases.
+He was later "of counsel" to a well-respected family-owned bankruptcy practice in Everett, WA and Bellingham, WA, concentrating on consumer related filings in Chapter 7 and Chapter 13 cases.

-In 2010, Michael moved to NH and subsequently opened Fisher Law Offices, PLLC with offices in Lebanon and Hanover.
+In 2010, Michael moved to New Hampshire and subsequently opened Fisher Law Offices, PLLC in Hanover, NH.
 This thriving practice serves a diverse range of clients in the areas of consumer and commercial bankruptcy (representing both debtors and creditors), debt settlement and negotiation, and all manner of civil and commercial litigation.
 Michael strives to assist his clients by seeking to efficiently and cost-effectively resolve whatever legal issues arise during the course of representation.
 His down-to-earth personality, friendly demeanor and effective communication with clients, colleagues and the judiciary help him to achieve the most favorable results for his clients.

-He enjoys coaching with the Dartmouth College Men's Club Hockey program and is an avid golfer.
-Michael is admitted to practice before the bars of the states of New Hampshire and New York, as well as multiple federal district and bankruptcy courts in New Hampshire, Vermont and New York, and is a member in good standing of various bar associations.
+He enjoys coaching with the Dartmouth College Men's ACHA Division 2 Club Hockey program and is an avid golfer.
+Michael is admitted to practice before the bars of the states of New Hampshire and New York, as well as multiple federal district and bankruptcy courts including New Hampshire, Vermont and New York, and is a member in good standing of various bar associations.
 He lives in the Upper Valley with his wife and three children.